Sivapriya27/Sivapriya27/README.md

 🧠 I'm a **Graduate Research Assistant** at UMN Neuroscience Dept., building software and analyzing data to help treat neurogenic damage.
    Yes, I play with patient data.
 Responsibly! 😇

-🚀 Interned as a Software Dev at **Softlogic Systems**, crafting payroll systems with Java + Spring Boot like a backend wizard 🪄 — boosted performance, added OAuth, and made databases feel alive.
+🚀 Interned as a Software Dev at **Softlogic Systems**, crafting payroll systems with Java + Spring Boot 🪄 — boosted performance, added OAuth, and made databases feel alive.

 📊 Into all things **Machine Learning, Data Analytics, and Generative AI** (aka, I love when machines try to be smart — sometimes smarter than me 👀)